 It is the year 2054 - Washington D.C. - dreams can be recreated through computers, computer monitors and displays are transformed into holograms, and identification is done through eye-scanning.
 John Anderton lost his son, and to prevent horrible events from occurring to other individuals he joins a unit known as "Pre-Crime" - where murderers are arrested before they can commit the murder.
 How does Pre-Crime work?
 Through 3 people known as "precogs".
 They are 3 psychics used to see the future and they see murders exactly the way they will occur.
 Through advanced technology, Pre-Crime officers are able to see what the precogs see, and they analyze the data, identify the perpetrator and victim, and try their best to stop the murder from occurring.
 The perpetrator is put into a sleep state with a device called a "halo".
 John Anderton gets accused of murdering a man he has never even met, causing him to run from Pre-Crime and prove his innocence.

-- The story opens in the year 2054, crime in the United States (and murder in particular) is at an all-time high.
+- In the year 2054, crime in the United States (and murder in particular) is at an all-time high.
 In an effort to contain the violence, the Metropolitan Police Department of Washington DC have founded a new task force called PreCrime, allowing a specially-assigned unit to proactively stop murders before they can even be committed.
 Their means of doing so is through "PreCogs" (short for "pre-cognitives"), three mentally-altered humans who are capable of seeing the future.
-When the PreCogs detect that a murder is going to be committed, an automated system processes two painted wooden balls: one with the name of the perpetrator(s) engraved into it, and one with the name of the victim(s) engraved into it (the system itself being designed to be tamperproof because wood grain itself is unique).
-The color of the ball indicates what kind of murder it will be: a brown ball indicates a premeditated murder, which the PreCogs can predict up to four days before it is committed.
+When the PreCogs sense that a murder is going to be committed, an automated system processes two painted wooden balls: one with the name of the perpetrator(s) engraved into it, and one with the name of the victim(s) engraved into it (the shape and grain of each ball is unique, rendering the system fully tamper-proof).
+The color of the ball is indicative of what kind of murder is going to happen: a brown ball indicates a premeditated murder, which the PreCogs can predict up to four days before it is committed.
 A red ball indicates a crime of passion, which, due to the lack of premeditation, cannot be seen until often no less than an hour before it will be committed.

 The only three things that the PreCogs can predict are the victim or victims, the perpetrator, the exact date and time of the crime, and the exact sequence of events that lead up to the crime.
-They do not pinpoint the location of the crime, the PreCrime task force led by John Anderton (Tom Cruise), must perform a meticulous process called "scrubbing", where they process the images produced from the precogs' visions in order to locate telltale clues and thus narrow down the location.
-Once they are certain of the location, the team flies there to thwart the crime.
-They then secure the culprit by "haloing" him (a device placed around his head that renders him fully incapacitated).
+As they cannot pinpoint the location of the crime, the PreCrime task force led by John Anderton (Tom Cruise), must perform a meticulous process called "scrubbing", where they process the images produced from the PreCogs' visions in order to locate telltale clues and thus narrow down the location.
+Once they are certain of the location, the team flies off in a special aircraft to thwart the crime.
+They then secure the culprit by "haloing" them (a device placed around his head that renders them fully incapacitated).

-As the movie starts, Anderton's team receives an early morning Red Ball case.
-The perpetrator is going to be a male in his 40s named Howard Marks, and the victims are going to be his wife Sarah and another man named Donald Dubin, and the crime is going to be committed at exactly 8:04 a.m, which is 24 minutes from now.
-Anderton goes to work scrubbing the visions produced by the PreCogs.
-The visions show that Howard is going to catch Sarah in bed with Dubin after coming back to retrieve his glasses, then will viciously stab them both to death with a pair of scissors.
+The movie opens with Anderton's team catching an early morning Red Ball case.
+The perpetrator is going to be a male in his 40s named Howard Marks, who in exactly 24 minutes is going to catch his wife Sarah in bed with another man named Donald Dubin.
+Upon finding them together, Howard will stab them both to death with a pair of scissors.

-At this point, Anderton is momentarily distracted by the arrival of Danny Witwer (Colin Farrell), a Justice Department official who's been sent to audit the PreCrime system before the country votes on whether or not to take the system nationwide.
-One of Anderton's colleagues, Fletcher, explains to Witwer the basic workings of the system as Anderton continues analyzing the visions.
-He's able to identify the material used in the construction of the house's exterior.
-Then, by looking at the relative location of a kid in the background of two images of Dubin, he's able to determine that there is a park with a merry-go-round across the street from the future crime scene.
+Anderton scrubs through the images, while also having to deal with the arrival of Danny Witwer (Colin Farrell), a Justice Department official who's been sent to audit the PreCrime system before a Congressional vote on whether or not to take the system nationwide.
+One of Anderton's colleagues named Fletcher, explains to Witwer the basic workings of the system as Anderton continues analyzing the vision.
+John soon narrows down the location, and joins a number of PreCrime officers going to the location, leaving Witwer back at PreCrime headquarters.

 That evening, Anderton reminisces over home movies of his ex-wife Lara (Kathryn Morris) and the couple's missing six-year-old son, who disappeared several years before at a public swimming pool.
 Anderton is also shown to have an addiction to an illegal inhaled hallucinogen called Neuroin (New Heroin).

-Curious as to what he's seen, Anderton goes down to Containment, where numerous other haloed Precrime assailants are kept.
+Curious as to these images, Anderton goes down to Containment, where numerous other haloed Precrime assailants are kept.
 With the aid of a supervisor named Gideon (Tim Blake Nelson), Anderton finds the assailant who was in Agatha's Previs, though he is classified as a John Doe, due to him having swapped out his eyes for someone else's, to fool the identification sensors.

 Gideon attempts to pull up more information on the case, but finds that of the three precogs, Agatha's Previs is missing.
-As well, information on just where Ann Lively is, is also missing.
+As well, information on where the supposed victim named Ann Lively is, is also missing.
 The only information that the computer has on her, is that she was a single mother, who was also a Neuroin addict, but records indicate she went to a rehabilitation clinic to treat her habit.

 He makes his way to the residence of Dr. Iris Hineman (Lois Smith), whose research laid the groundwork for the Precrime program, upon finding out that some children of Neuroin addicts, soon developed the ability to see future murders.
-Quite eccentric but still coherent, Hineman explains that the three precogs do not always agree on their visions of the future; when this happens, the one that deviates the most from the others typically is ignored.
-In order to establish his innocence, Anderton must determine whether this "minority report" exists and, if so, get it for himself.
-Anderton is puzzled as to which of the precogs would generate a minority report and Hineman tells him its the "most talented" of the three: Agatha.
+Quite eccentric but still coherent, Hineman explains that the three precogs do not always agree on their visions of the future; when this happens, the one that deviates the most from the others is typically ignored.
+In order to establish his innocence, Anderton must determine if he has a "minority report" that will clear his name.
+Anderton is puzzled as to which of the precogs would generate a minority report, and Hineman tells him its the "most talented" of the three: Agatha.